-Most of the following suggestions and tips would probably be part of a New Year’s Resolution.
-If you decide, however, to implement them now, even just a few of them, you will probably avoid some weight gain during the next four weeks, feel a bit more in control of your diet and your health, and certainly feel happier that your clothes still fit come January 1.
+Most of the tips below could probably be part of a New Year’s resolution.
+However, if you decide to follow them now--even just a few--you just might avoid some weight gain during the next four weeks, be a bit more in control of your diet and your health, and certainly feel happier that your clothes still fit come January 1.

-- Move away from the buffet, bring a healthy dish to a party, and pick and choose your treats wisely.
+- Move away from the buffet.
+Bring a healthy dish to a party, and pick and choose your treats wisely.

 - Never abandon exercise – do some activity even if it’s a modified version due to travel or time constraints.

-- If it’s a bread appetizer, make it bite-size, which will help with portion control
+- If it’s a bread appetizer, make it bite-size, which will help with portion control.

-- Use whole, unrefined grains as a base ingredient for appetizers and side dishes
+- Use whole, unrefined grains as a base ingredient for appetizers and side dishes.

-- If it’s a dip, reduce the cream by using Greek yogurt or pureed tofu, or add beans or vegetables
+- If it’s a dip, reduce the cream by using Greek yogurt or pureed tofu, or add beans or vegetables.

-- Try flavored vinegars, fresh squeezed citrus juice and herbs to cut the fat
+- Try flavored vinegars, fresh-squeezed citrus juice and herbs to cut the fat.

-- Use fruit and nuts in baked goods to add a boost of nutrients
+- Use fruit and nuts in baked goods to add a boost of nutrients.